SAT actions of discrete quantum groups and minimal injective extensions of their von Neumann algebras

 \subsection{Orthogonal free quantum groups}

 First, we consider Van Daele and Wang's orthogonal free discrete quantum groups $\G = \FO_N$, the quantum group duals of the free orthogonal compact quantum groups $O_N^+=\hh\G$.

 The quantum groups $\FO_N$ are of Kac type.
-In \cite{VV} a Gromov boundary $C^*$-algebra was constructed for $\FO_N$, which was then shown in \cite{KKSV}, by means of a unique stationarity result, to be also a topological boundary in the sense of \cite[]{KKSV}.
+In \cite{VV} a Gromov boundary $C^*$-algebra was constructed for $\FO_N$, which was then shown in \cite{KKSV}, by means of a unique stationarity result, to be also a topological boundary in the sense of \cite[Definition 4.1]{KKSV}.